 That being said, the drawbacks significantly outweigh the benefits, and most experts agree that the risks are not worth the minor advantages that you might receive.
 In fact, walking with weights can be harmful to your joints.

-This means that you have an increased chance of injury if you choose to walk with weights because the weights add stress to your joints and can create an unnatural walking form.
-One study found that even by adding 15 more weight increases the ground reaction forces.
+This means that you have an increased chance of injury if you choose to walk with weights.
+The weights add stress to your joints and can create an unnatural walking form.
+One study found that even adding 15 pounds of weight increases the ground reaction to quickly.

-Even using something like wearable ankle weights that seem like they would be safe can be a bad idea because they require different muscles to get your foot to move, leading to strains, injuries, and muscle imbalance.
+Using something like wearable ankle weights that seem like they would be safe can be a bad idea as well.
+They require different muscles to get your foot to move, leading to strains, injuries, and muscle imbalance.